kyeji1107/Optimizing_genetic_gain_and_diversity_in_seed_orchards/README.md

 - Input data must follow the format expected by AMPL
 - Data can be generated using R, Python, MATLAB, or other tools
 - The framework is independent of the data generation process

+### How to Run
+1. Install AMPL and a compatible solver
+2. Prepare input data files:
+	- b.dat (breeding values)
+	- l.dat, u.dat (bounds)
+	- c.dat (coancestry matrix)
+3. Set parameters in so.dat
+4. Run the model:
+	ampl so.run

 ### Reproducibility
 This repository provides all necessary components to reproduce the optimization framework described in the manuscript.
 Users can apply the model to their own datasets by modifying input files without changing the core model.